jeevan-kamkar/proteus/README.md

 # Limitation
 1. If any interface or error is used as request or response params in method those fileds will be ignored in proto
-2. Proto defination of entire   package (Application Code ) will be genereated in single      file
+2. Proto defination of entire   package (Application Code ) will be generated in single      file